 In young or elderly cats the risk of dehydration is greater and tummy upsets can be very dangerous.
 Consult a vet as soon as possible.
 Any pet that has been vomiting for more than 24 hours should see a vet.
-If vomiting is not severe or frequent, you can try not feeding your cat for 12 hours, although still allow access to water.
-Do not feed the cat until at least 12 hours after vomiting has stopped.
-Then offer a teaspoonful of boiled skinned chicken or white fish, such as cod or coley.
+If your pet is vomiting and unable to keep food down, you can try missing one meal, although still allow access to water.
+Then, offer a teaspoonful of boiled skinned chicken or white fish, such as cod or coley.
 If this is tolerated, give a little more after two hours.
 Keep this diet going for a couple of days, then gradually mix with normal food.
-For pets with diarrhoea, withhold food for 12 hours, then feed as outlined above.
+For pets with diarrhoea don't skip a meal, but feed as outlined above.
 Consult your vet if diarrhoea persists for more than two days or if your pet seems dull or weak and does not want to eat.

 Cat flu is a viral disease with symptoms similar to that of a bad cold.
 It is usually most dangerous in kittens, but you should still take your pet to the vet.
 Cats with the virus may get mouth ulcers which make swallowing difficult.
 Ulcers can form on the eyes as well, so if the eye is closed up or there is a lot of discharge, see a vet.
 Also, the smell of food stimulates appetite, therefore a cat with a bunged-up nose may not want to eat.
 Wipe any discharge from the nose or eyes with warm salt water (a teaspoon of salt in a pint of water).
 Many decongestants are toxic to cats but Olbas Oil is safe – given either in a vaporiser or as a couple of drops on bedding.
 Avoid direct contact with the skin as it can be an irritant.